-12 Things You Should Never Pour Down the Drain
+12 Things You Shouldn’t Pour Down the Drain

 It might be convenient to just rinse with water and flush it down the drain.
 But trust us, it’s worth it to throw it in the trash instead.

-You might think that a crushed up eggshell will go down the drain smoothly, but it actually is causing blockage.
+You might think that a crushed up eggshell will go down the drain smoothly, but it actually is causing a blockage.
 The sharp, hard edges of the shell will collect other things coming down your drain and eventually cause a clog.
-These are the 25 things your plumber won’t tell you.

 If you flush your unused or expired medication or crush it up and pour it down the drain, those chemicals will be leaked back into your drinking water and the environment.
 Always make sure to dispose of unwanted medication at your local pharmacy or police department, which will have access to medical waste disposal units.